AimeKelvin/pacman_java/README.md

 - **Game Loops:** Implementing continuous gameplay mechanics.
 - **Debugging:** Tackling common beginner mistakes.

-## Future Improvements 🛠️
-- Add more levels and complexity.
-- Improve graphics and animations.
-- Introduce sound effects and a scoring system.

 ## Connect with Me 🤝
 If you have suggestions, feedback, or just want to connect, feel free to reach out: